"It's not funny, Soul!"

 Maka's too tired to do much these days but he works as much as possible so he can be there when his jicama is born.

 The nervous tension that started last month stretches even tighter.
-Now any pain that Maka feels could be It.
+Now any pain that Maka feels could be it and he nearly chokes on his food when Maka is suddenly hit with a violent attack of the hiccups one day during dinner.

 And he knows that their jicama is a lively one because he sleeps with one hand on Maka's belly on the nights he's at home and it's become a habit for him to fall asleep with a steady rhythm beating against his hand.